lhurt51/BasicReactWithReduxProject/README.md

+# BasicReactWithReduxProject
-# BasicReactWithReduxProject (For Code Tahoe 12-Week Summer Immersive)
+## Code Tahoe 12-Week Summer Immersive Project
 - Creating a simple app that uses the latest version of react with redux!
 - The app is a simple todo app similar to trello boards in a way